No items found.

 Link: FT partners internship

-Financial Technology Partners’ is not one of the better-known investment banks, even in the boutique investment bank segment, but its summer internship is one of the most highly regarded.
+Financial Technology Partners is not one of the better-known investment banks, even in the boutique investment bank segment, but its summer internship is one of the most highly regarded.
 Vault ranks it the highest in its best investment bank internships.
-A typical 10-week internship gives interns a broad range of responsibilities, from financial modelling and company valuations to due diligence and memorandum writing.
+A typical 10-week internship gives interns a broad range of responsibilities, from financial modeling and company valuations to due diligence and memorandum writing.
 There is also a specialized internship program team and scheduled feedback sessions with each intern’s assigned mentor.

 Harris Williams